Call in or e-mail us with your tips today.

 We appreciate all information that the citizens of Johnson County provide to us.
 All information and calls will be kept confidential.

-We will facilitate Sheriff Stephens goal of getting the scourge of illegal controlled substances out of our community.
+We will facilitate the goal of getting the scourge of illegal controlled substances out of our community.

-The Johnson County Sheriff's Office implemented this program from a grant from the Arkansas Department of Finance with funds from the Bureau of Justice to implement, comprehensive efforts to identify, respond, treat, and support those impacted by opioids, and other drugs of abuse through investigations and getting individuals affected by substance abuse into treatment and recovery.
+The Johnson County Sheriff's Office implemented this program from a grant from the Bureau of Justice.
+This grant is to implement, comprehensive efforts to identify, respond, treat, and support those impacted by opioids, and other drugs of abuse through investigations and getting individuals affected by substance abuse into treatment and recovery.

-This grant funded a Narcotics Investigator, PEER Specialist, and Program Coordinator.
-This grant also helped pay for funding for advance training, equipment and public education.
+This grant funded two Narcotics Investigators, two PEER Specialists, and a Program Coordinator.
+The grant also helped pay for funding for advance training, equipment and public education.

-Our PEER Specialist reaches out to individuals in the community that are looking for recovery pathways to facilitate a plan for recovery and integration back into the community living a substance free lifestyle.
+Our PEER Specialists reaches out to individuals in the community that are looking for recovery pathways to facilitate a plan for recovery and integration back into the community living a substance free lifestyle.